aLoi3/COMP210_2_AR_VR_task/README.md

 ## Interesting ideas to add

 * Charge the sword by standing in a "stance"
-* Charged sword makes a bigger wave.
+* Charged sword makes a bigger wave and travels further.

 ## Non-VR games that have it